Installation instructions

 Debian & Ubuntu GNU/Linux

-There is a package on the official Debian repository for the unstable (sid) and testing (bookworm) releases, called python3-graph-tool.
-If using any of these releases, it’s enough to do
+There is a package on the official Debian repository called python3-graph-tool.
+Just do

 apt-get install python3-graph-tool